Areas of Expertise

 Training and education

-I’m registered as a General Adult Psychiatrist with a licence to practice as a Consultant Psychiatrist with the General Medical Council (GMC).
+I’m registered as a General Adult Psychiatrist with a license to practice as a Consultant Psychiatrist with the General Medical Council (GMC).
 I’m approved under Section 12 of the Mental Health Act and approved clinician in England and an associate member of the Royal College of Psychiatrists.

-My PhD research investigates the relationship between stress, trauma and mental health.
+Before coming to the UK, I completed my training in Psychiatry and Psychodynamic Psychotherapy at Lausanne University Hospital (CHUV), Switzerland and completed my thesis at the University of Lausanne.
+I then conduced a PhD the department of Psychosis Studies, Institute of Psychiatry, Psychology & Neuroscience, King’s College London.
+My research investigates the relationship between stress, trauma and mental health.
 I’m specifically interested in the mechanisms linking stressful or traumatic experiences to severe mental health conditions.
 The goal of my research is to improve treatment for patients suffering from severe mental health conditions.

 To find out more about my research, please visit Research of Luis Alameda.